Salary Cap Limitations for NIH, SAMHSA, AHRQ, CDC and HRSA Awards

 - clinical salary (CUMGi and UWPi)

-Individuals with salaries over the cap must provide cost sharing from non-federal funds for that portion of their salary that exceeds the salary cap.
+Individuals with salaries over the cap must provide cost sharing from non-federal funds to cover that portion of their salary that exceeds the salary cap.

 Example of Methodology for Proposing Salary on an NIH Proposali When Salary Exceeds the NIH Salary Cap